 New studies show that people appear more attractive when presented in a group than in isolation.
 This bias is known as the cheerleader effect and has been used by content writers and social media marketers to influence and inspire engagement and conversion.

 Think of a cheerleader group.
 To many, these girls are beautiful, energetic and sexy.
 While this is true, part of their beauty is a visual illusion created by the fact that the cheerleaders appear as a group.

-To use the cheerleader effect in your advantage, include social proof in your content.
+To use the cheerleader effect to your advantage, include social proof in your content.
 Use testimonials, customer reviews or give examples of people interacting with your product/service to make it more desirable.